Login or Register to make a submission.

 3 - Select "New Submissionand follow the instructions.

-Original or revisited research results that has not been published elsewhere.
+Original or revisited research that has not been published elsewhere.

-4 - The Blind Peer Review process starts (several review rounds are possible);
+4 - We start the Blind Peer Review (several review rounds are possible);

-5 - Acepted papers APC payment or validation (mandatory)
+5 - Acepted papers APC payment or validation is requested (mandatory)

 Publication, indexation and DOI

-All the accepted papers will be fully free to download and Open Access, trough web platform integrated with the academic journals global open access system and DOI in all articles.
+All published papers are Open Access (OA) and have one Digital Object Identifier (DOI).
 The platform allows the fast indexation of all articles and authors in the most relevant scientific data bases.
-The publication will be also available in print, hard copy paper based format (on demand).
+Some publications will be also available in print, hard copy paper based format (on demand).

 Article Processing Charge (APC)

-250 euros for institutions covering authors APC (eg, Universities, research centres, corporations) - Payment page
+- 750 euros for institutions (eg, Universities, research centres, corporations)

 The payment must be processed after the paper acceptance for publication.